nicdu40/remove-dev-fee-mining-software-/README.md

 Usage: **sudo ./dev_fee_free "pool_server" "YOUR WALLET ADRESS"**

-You have to run your **mining software with normal user** (uid=1000) and dev_fee_free as **root** (dev_fee_free have to modify iptables rules)
+You have to run your **mining software with normal user** (uid=1000) and dev_fee_free as **root** (dev_fee_free has to modify iptables rules)

-compatible with eth, etc , ...
+compatible with eth, etc, ...

 Mining software tries to connect to different pools, dev_fee_free intercept and drop all these connection attempts.

 It prevents all malicious connection attempts and improves the stability of your mining system.

-dev_fee_free automatically modifies iptables rules (firewall) to redirect the connections and modifies the dev-fee addresses by yours.
+dev_fee_free automatically modifies iptables rules (firewall) to redirect the connections and changes the dev-fee addresses by yours.

 You have just to run the command: **sudo ./dev_fee_free "pool_server" "YOUR WALLET ADDRESS"**

 If you mine on different currencies, please open another instance and modify your mining pool address and your mining address (see example).

-If you press Ctrl+c to stop the prosses, or reboot, it will restore your original iptables rules.
+If you press Ctrl+c to stop the prosses or reboot, it will restore your original iptables rules.

-You cann add '.fee' at the end, it will create a worker 'fee' else you will see 'default' in your worker's interface.
+You can add '.fee' at the end, it will create a worker 'fee' else you will see 'default' in your worker's interface.

 Examples: